directus-labs/guest-authoring/video-streaming-app-with-directus-and-sveltekit/index.md

 ---
-title: 'Build a Video streaming app with Directus and Sveltekit #199'
+title: 'Build a Video streaming app with Directus and SvelteKit'
-description: 'Learn how to integrate Directus with SvelteKit.
-You will store, and retrieve video metadata in Directus CMS and use them to build a video streaming application.'
+description: 'Learn how to integrate Directus with SvelteKit to build a video streaming application.
+You will store, and retrieve video metadata in Directus as a content management system.'
 author:
   name: 'Clara Ekekenta'
   avatar_file_name: './clara-ekekenta.avif'
 ---

 In this tutorial, you will learn how to build an application using Directus as a backend.
-You will store and retrieve video metadata in Directus CMS and use them to build a video streaming application that tracks views.
+You will store and retrieve video metadata in a Directus project as a content management system, and use them to build a video streaming application that tracks views.

 ## Before You Start